mrohitgupta9/To-Do-List/README.md

 # To-Do-List
-This is a to do list , you can add, edit and delete the item.
+A simple web application where users can add tasks, mark them as completed, and delete tasks.
+Built using plain HTML, CSS, and JavaScript.